Itisben/Parallel-OM/README.md

 3. `~/experiment/ `: includes all the experiment scripts.
 * **OM-Test.sh**: the shell script that can run the experiment and get the test result as csv files.
 * **OM-Test-2.sh**: the shell script that can run the experiment (to test the scalability) and get the test result as csv files.
-* **paser-output.py**: the python script called by benchmark.sh to parse the test result.
+* **paser-output.py**: the python script called by `OM-test.sh`  or `OM-Test-2.sh` to parse the test result.
 * **results**: this folder contains all the tested results.
-* **convert**: this folder contains all the python script that transfer the test results to the figures and table that can be included in the paper.
+* **convert**: this folder contains all the python scripts that transfer the test results to the figures and table that can be included in the paper.

 # Compile and Run

 Goto `order-maint/`
-Compile with the `Make` command.
+Compile with the `make` command.
-Run `./core`
+Run by `./core`

 You will see the help message for the cmd line to run this.
 `-I`: the size of the ordered list and inserted items